ContentMine/nhtml/README.md

 and similar outputs.
 There are deliberately no attempts to restrict access to intermediate components or outputs so users of confidential material should be aware of this.

+The initial development will take place on Bitbucket (http://bitbucket.org/petermr) as the rest of the Java code is there.
+We expect to port to Github when it makes sense.